-Since the MB proposal takes into account information not only from the left data point but also from the observation on the right, there is no such large jump in the last step as for the only left-conditioned proposal.
+Since the MB proposal takes into account information not only from the left data point but also from the observation on the right, it does not have a large jump in the last step as the left-conditioned proposal does.
 This is also apparent in the simulations in Figures \ref{fig:mb_Euler} and \ref{fig:mb_Milstein}.
-Therefore, the acceptance probability and thus the acceptance rate are usually higher for the modified bridge proposal than for the left-conditioned proposal.
-As we show in Appendix \ref{app:acc_prob}, the acceptance probability is even equal to 1 for the modified bridge proposal if only one data point is imputed between two observations (i.e. the number of inter-observation intervals is $m=2$).
-This holds when using the Milstein scheme in the approximation of the transition density for the likelihood density and the proposal density, but also when using the Euler scheme without the approximation of $\mu_{k+1}$ and $\sigma_{k+1}$ by $\mu_k$ and $\sigma_k$.
+Therefore, the acceptance probability and acceptance rate are usually higher for the MB proposal than for the left-conditioned proposal.
+As Appendix \ref{app:acc_prob} demonstrates, the acceptance probability is even equal to 1 for the MB proposal if only one data point is imputed between two observations (i.e. the number of inter-observation intervals is $m=2$).
+This holds when using the Milstein scheme to approximate the transition density for the likelihood function and proposal density, but also when using the Euler scheme without the approximation of $\mu_{k+1}$ and $\sigma_{k+1}$ by $\mu_k$ and $\sigma_k$, respectively.

 The density of the MB proposal based on the Euler scheme in Equation~(\ref{eq:MB_Euler}) can also be interpreted as the density that results from applying the Euler scheme to the following diffusion process:

 for $t\in[t_k, t_{k+1}]$.
 See \cite{WGBS2017} for a detailed discussion of the connection between the modified bridge and the continuous-time conditioned process.
 Applying the Milstein scheme to this process yields another proposal scheme to which we refer as the \textbf{diffusion bridge Milstein (DBM)} proposal.
 For the DBM proposal, the proposal density of a path segment also factorises as: